CLTsolutions/rails_for_beginners/docs/notes.md

   - Can only choose one response to send back

 # Mailers

 ```ruby
 PasswordMailer.with(user: @user).reset.deliver_now if @user.present?
 ```

 > Go to password mailer => send reset email => but, there are parameter

 `.with` sets up params in the mailer (similar to controller params)

 ## Delivery

 `.deliver_later`

 - Allows us to send out as a background job so browser request will happen immediately

 `.deliver_now`

 - Makes respond in app slower because it has to wait

+# API Keys

+`rails credentials:edit --environment=development`

+- Rails provides mechanism for storing credentials securely:
+  - Separate one for prod